michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0064.md

 - n: straight-grained durable and often resinous white to yellowish timber of any of numerous trees of the genus Pinus
 - v: have a desire for something or someone who is not present
 ### Family
-pine: pined, pines, pining+;pining: pinings
+- pine: pined, pines, pining+
+- pining: pinings
 ### Examples
 - As the songwriters strummed guitars and punched lyrics into their phones, Pine’s children splashed in a swimming pool and a chef prepared brick-oven pizzas.
 - For instance, there are 9 acres on the college property that contain loblolly pine trees that are beginning to fail from old age.